JoeHGeoghegan/VIX_Timing_The_Market/README.md

 ## Research questions to answer
 Can the CBOE Volatility Index (or others) be used to time the market?
 How best to use volatility indexes with monte carlo simulation?
 And how to use those simulations to inform investment decisions?

+High level we want to provide:
+    Proof that Volatility Index's have correlation to SPY Proof that Volatility Index can be predicted
+    Proof that investing at certain Volatility Index markers can increase gains

 ## Datasets to be used
 CBOE volatility index historical data (CBOE.com)